 The Catholic Defender: The Seven Sacraments Are Grace Promised

-Why do Catholics believe in seven sacraments, while Protestants believe in only two?
+Why do Catholics believe in seven sacraments, while Protestants believe in only two and not really two?
 Exactly what is a sacrament, and what does it do for a person?
 Catholics believe in seven sacraments because Christ instituted seven; because the Apostles and Church Fathers believed in seven; because the second Ecumenical Council of Lyons (1274) defined seven; and because the Ecumenical Council of Trent (1545-1563) confirmed seven.
 In short, the enumeration, seven, arises from the perpetual tradition of Christian belief--which explains why that enumeration is accepted not only by Catholics, but by all of the other ancient and semi-ancient Christian communities--Egyptian Coptic, Ethiopian Monophysite, Syrian Jacobite, Greek Orthodox and Russian Orthodox.
 To understand what a sacrament is, and what it does for a person, one must know the correct, the traditional Christian, definition of a sacrament.

 Properly defined, a sacrament is ``an outward sign instituted by Christ to give grace'' (holiness) to the soul . . . that is to say, it is a divinely prescribed ceremony of the Church in which the words and action combine to form what is at the same time both a sign of divine grace and a fount of divine grace.
 When this special grace--distinct from ordinary, inspirational grace--is imparted to the soul, the Holy Spirit of God is imparted to the soul, imbuing the soul with divine life, uniting the soul to Christ.
 As the Scriptures point out, this grace is the grace of salvation--without it man is, in a very real sense, isolated from Christ.
 And as the Scriptures point out, Christ gave His Church seven sacraments to serve as well-springs of this ineffable, soul-saving grace, the grace which flows from His sacrifice on Calvary: BAPTISM--the sacrament of spiritual rebirth through which we are made children of God and heirs of Heaven: ``Amen, amen I say to thee, unless a man be born again of water and the Holy Ghost, he cannot enter into the kingdom of God.''
 (John 3:5.
 Also see Acts 2:38, Rom.
 6:2-6).
 CONFIRMATION--the sacrament which confers the Holy Spirit to make us strong and perfect Christians and soldiers of Jesus Christ: ``Now when the apostles, who were in Jerusalem, had heard that Samaria had received the word of God, they sent unto them Peter and John.
 Who, when they were come, prayed for them, that they might receive the Holy Ghost....
 Then they laid their hands upon them, and they received the Holy Ghost.''
 (Acts 8:14-17.
 Also see Acts 19:6).